 Host: More listings are in the markets now than a week ago.
 This may just be a data anomaly –- too soon to tell if the statistics is a trend or not.
 One week statistics doesn’t make a trend.
-The statistics only shows that the sellers has more competition.
+The statistics only shows that sellers have more competition.

-Last week there are 5,200 detached home listed in the market and this week, it went up to 5,600.
+Last week there are 5,200 detached homes listed in the market and this week, it went up to 5,600.
 This is the highest inventory for this year

 Is it a good time to put the house for sale?
 It depends on the seller’s wants and needs.
 There’s no bad or good time to put the house in the market.